Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/overview/03-data-requirements.md

 ### Compression and Indexing

 Due to the nature of bioinformatics and genomics, datasets are often quite large in uncompressed form.
-Users are welcome to compress their data files for addittional performance and administrative ease-of-use.
+Users are welcome to compress their data files for additional performance and administrative ease-of-use.

 If you wish to compress your VCF files, please provide the following files as input: